uroesch/pngpetite/README.md

 Processing Results

-Noticeable is that at stage 1 `pngquant` shrinks the image by 62% in older versions photograpic pictures did only yield a reduction in size.
+Noticeable is that at stage 1 `pngquant` shrinks the image by 62% in older versions photographic pictures did only yield a reduction in size.
 At stage 2 `zopflipng` is able to squeeze another 4% from its compression algorithm.
 Comparing the two images with `butteraugli` shows a large differences especially in the sunset section of the image.